eslint/eslint/docs/rules/no-undef.md

 # Disallow Undeclared Variables (no-undef)

 This rule can help you locate potential ReferenceErrors resulting from misspellings of variable and parameter names, or accidental implicit globals (for example, from forgetting the `var` keyword in a `for` loop initializer).
-If you intentionally use globals that are defined elsewhere, you can specify them in the [`globals` key in the configuration file](https://eslint.org/docs/user-guide/configuring#specifying-globals).

 ## Rule Details

-Any reference to an undeclared variable causes a warning, unless the variable is explicitly mentioned in a `/*global ...*/` comment.
+Any reference to an undeclared variable causes a warning, unless the variable is explicitly mentioned in a `/*global ...*/` comment, or specified in the [`globals` key in the configuration file](https://eslint.org/docs/user-guide/configuring#specifying-globals).
+A common use case for these is if you intentionally use globals that are defined elsewhere (e.g. in a script sourced from HTML).

 Examples of **incorrect** code for this rule: